General Questions

 Participating Directors, Actors and Technicians

-The Conference will take place May 24- May 30, 2020.
-At the start of the Conference, be sure to check in at the registration desk at the SCC for your Conference Bag and program for the week.
+The 21st New Play Festival will take place May 24 – May 30, 2026.
+At the start of the Festival, be sure to check in at the registration desk at the SCC for your Festival Bag and program for the week.

 What meals are provided?

-Complimentary breakfast and lunch will be available for you each day at the SCC as part of the Conference.
+Complimentary breakfast and lunch will be available for you each day at the SCC as part of the Festival.

 Actors: I have been cast in a reading.
 Now what?